arvinsalehi/arvinsalehi/README.md

 ### Machine Learning Engineer - Hoopad Co
 _Isfahan, Iran | 2021 – 2023_
-- **Project Leadership:** Spearheaded machine learning initiatives, specializing in image processing.
-- **Company Growth:** Contributed significantly to rapid company growth through work on cutting-edge technologies.
-- **Optimization Expertise:** Led analysis and optimization of pipelines for video frame streaming and processing.
+- Hoopad Vision Company: Specializes in crafting products based on machine vision intelligence (image processing) to help automate and enhance various areas ex.  product lines, security, crowd control, and Hazard detection for different customers.
+Furthermore, Our objective was to offer almost all of our services on the cloud.
+- Company Growth: Working with a combination of Nvidia Jetson embedded systems, CUDA, Deep-stream, TensorRt, and Tensor-flow.
+Which led to the fast growth of the company by providing viable products to customers.
+While, The web-app of Hoopad ensured better user experience and control.
-- **Model Development:** Developed customized machine learning and deep learning models.
+- Model Development: Developed customized machine-learning and deep-learning models to suit project requirements.
+- Web Scrapping: Hoopad for various projects needed data for its Resnet18 models.
+The data was gathered using Selenium (python lib).
+And pre-processed using OpenCv (python lib).
-- **Research and Innovation:** Conducted research to identify optimal hardware combinations.
+- Research and Innovation: Conducted research to identify optimal hardware combinations for a variety of applications.

 ### CIO - AVAT Agency
 _Isfahan, Iran | 2020 – 2022_
-- Facilitated digital transitions for customers.
+- Facilitated a smooth transition for customers into the digital realm at AVAT Agency.
+Explained service work, including future maintenance requirements with customers as required.
-- Led IT and Web Development Division, designing and maintaining websites.
+- Led the IT and Web Development Division, designing, building, and maintaining websites using various languages.
-- Implemented backup strategies for website files.
+Implemented backup strategies for website files to ensure instant recovery in case of issues.

 ### Backend Developer - Digikala
 _Tehran, Iran | 2017 – 2020_